-- (1) The public participation process must contain and comply with all the essential elements of any notices to be placed in terms of this By-law and in the event of an amendment of the land use scheme, the matters contemplated in section 28 of the Act. - (2) Without detracting from the provisions of subsection (1) above the Municipality must - - (a) publish a notice in the Provincial Gazette; - (b) publish a notice in one newspaper that is circulated in the municipal area in two official languages determined by the Council, having regard to the language preferences and usage within its municipal area, as contemplated in section 21 of the Municipal Systems Act, once a week for two consecutive weeks; and - (c) enable traditional communities to participate through the appropriate mechanisms, processes and procedures established in terms of Chapter 4 of the Municipal Systems Act; - (d) use any other method of communication it may deem appropriate and the notice contemplated in subparagraph (b) must specifically state that any person or body wishing to provide comments and or objections must: - (i) do so within a period of 60 days from the first day of publication of the notice;
+(1) The public participation process must contain and comply with all the essential elements of any notices to be placed in terms of this By-law and in the event of an amendment of the land use scheme, the matters contemplated in section 28 of the Act.

+- (2) Without detracting from the provisions of subsection (1) above the Municipality must - - (a) publish a notice in the Provincial Gazette; and - (b) publish a notice in a newspaper that is circulated in the municipal area of the municipality in the official language/s determined by the Council, having regard to language preferences and usage within its municipal area, as contemplated in section 21 of the Municipal Systems Act, once a week for two consecutive weeks; and - (c) enable traditional communities to participate through the appropriate mechanisms, processes and procedures established in terms of Chapter 4 of the Municipal Systems Act, - (d) use any other method of communication it may deem appropriate and the notice contemplated in subparagraph (b) must specifically state that any person or body wishing to provide comments and or objections shall: - (i) do so within a period of 60 days from the first day of publication of the notice; and - (ii) provide written comments; and - (iii) provide their contact details as specified in the notice. - (3) The Municipality may for purposes of public engagement arrange - - (a) consultative session with traditional councils and traditional communities; - (b) specific consultations with professional bodies, ward communities or other groups; and - (c) public meetings.

-- (ii) provide written comments in the form approved by Council; and - (iii) provide their contact details as specified in the notice. - (3) The Municipality may for purposes of public engagement arrange - -) a consultative session with traditional councils and traditional communities: - (b) a specific consultation with professional bodies, ward communities or other groups; and - (c) a public meeting - 22 Incorporation of relevant comments - (1) Within 60 days after completion of the public participation process outlined in section 21 the project committee must - (a) review and consider all submissions made in writing or during any engagements; and - (b) prepare a report including all information they deem relevant, on the submissions made; provided that: - for purposes of reviewing and considering all submissions made, the Municipal Manager may elect to hear the submission through an oral hearing process; - all persons and or bodies that made submissions must be notified of the time, date and place of the hearing as may be determined by the Municipality not less than 30 days prior to the date determined for the hearing, by electronic means or registered post; - (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body. - (2) The project committee must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in subsection (1)(b).
+22 Incorporation of relevant comments

+(1) Within 60 days after completion of the public participation process outlined in section 21 the project committee must-

+(a) review and consider all submissions made in writing or during any engagements; and

+- (b) prepare a report including all information they deem relevant, on the submissions made; provided that: - (i) for purposes of reviewing and considering all submissions made, the Municipal Manager may elect to hear the submission through an oral hearing process; - (ii) all persons and or bodies that made submissions shall be notified of the time, date and place of the hearing as may be determined by the Municipality not less than 30 days prior to the date determined for the hearing, by means of registered mail; - (iii) for purposes of the consideration of the submissions made on the land use scheme the Municipality may at any time prior to the submission of the land use scheme to the Council, request further information or elaboration on the submissions made from any person or body.

+(2) The project committee must for purposes of proper consideration provide comments on the submissions made which comments must form part of the documentation to be submitted to the Council as contemplated in subsection (1)(b).